 Social media has become popular and powerful enough that any website should be taking advantage of it.
 Is a cost-effective promotion tool for reaching thousands of potential customers without spending a single dollar on pay-per-click ads.
 There are quite a few widely known social media sites that are worth checking:

-Each of the site above has its own pros and cons and its target audience.
-There are also many other online communities that are worth a look:
+Each of the sites above has its own pros and cons and its target audience.
+There are also many other online communities that are worth a look at:

-Depending on the industry you are in, there are many niche communities and social media service you may join (e.g. in software, this might include places like StackOverflow, Github, Hacker News, etc.)
+Depending on the industry you are in, there are many niche communities and social media services you may join (e.g. in software, this might include places like StackOverflow, Github, Hacker News, etc.)

 Using social media as a marketing tool can help you grow, here are some of the benefits